Retired police officer A.J. Gillinger, 51, talked his son out of following in his footsteps.

 His brother-in-law, Lt.
 Mitchell of Blackwell, Oklahoma, is facing manslaughter charges—downgraded from second-degree murder—for killing an active shooter.

 Officer Faces Charges After Killing an Active Shooter

 “The district attorney is upset about how many rounds [he shot],” Gillinger said.
-Mitchell shot about 60 rounds from inside his patrol car at the shooter’s moving vehicle.
+Mitchell shot about 60 rounds at the shooter’s vehicle.